OZTaekOppa/FastaHandler/README.md

 ```
 python3 prfxrename.py --input-seq test_dna.fasta --input-id new_ids.txt --out output_reN.fasta --t 1 --mem 2
 ```
 + If the input fasta file is not a single-line fasta, please use the multi2single module first.
++ The current script is useful for renaming partial IDs/headers with a user's specific input for fasta files (e.g. genome assemblies) downloaded from public databases such as NCBI and EBI.

 - Parameter explanation
 	1. python 3: Call python 3